nasa/cumulus/docs/features/data_in_dynamodb.md

 You can enable point-in-time recovery (PITR) as well as create an on-demand backup for your Amazon DynamoDB tables.

 PITR provides continuous backups of your DynamoDB table data.
-You can enable PITR with a single click from the AWS Management Console or a single API call.
+PITR can be enabled through your Terraform deployment, the AWS console, or the AWS API.
 When enabled, DynamoDB maintains continuous backups of your table up to the last 35 days.
 You can recover a copy of that table to a previous state at any point in time from the moment you enable PITR, up to a maximum of the 35 preceding days.
 PITR provides continuous backups until you explicitly disable it.

 On-demand backups allow you to create backups of DynamoDB table data and its settings.
 You can initiate an on-demand backup at any time with a single click from the AWS Management Console or a single API call.
 You can restore the backups to a new DynamoDB table in the same AWS Region at any time.